Build a Reference Image with Yocto Project/OpenEmbedded

 First Steps Into Your Custom Build

-The Yocto Project can be quite defying and hard to use.
+The Yocto Project can be quite challenging and hard to use.
 In the following documentation, we cover some basic functionality that is likely you will have to go through during your development:

 It does not replace the official Yocto Project documentation, though.
 At the end of this page, we provide links to it, and you will most likely need to study it to some degree.